mattpodolak/pmaw/README.md

 # Description

-**PMAW** is an ultra minimalist wrapper for the Pushshift API which uses multithreading to retrieve Reddit comments and submissions.
+**PMAW** is a wrapper for the Pushshift API which uses multithreading to retrieve Reddit comments and submissions.
 General usage is through the `PushshiftAPI` class which provides methods for interacting with different `Pushshift` endpoints, please view the [Pushshift Docs](https://github.com/pushshift/api) for more details on the endpoints and accepted parameters.
 Parameters are provided through keyword arguments when calling the method, some methods will have required parameters.
 When using a method **PMAW** will complete all the required API calls to complete the query before returning a `Response` generator object.

 The following three methods are currently supported: